nilq/tater/README.md

 # tater
-a toy programming language build in Rust
+A toy programming language build in Rust, inspired by Assembler.

+---
+**[STATUS]** Currently not at all working.
+Will be fixed.
+---